Seed Funding Grant Program in the Biomedical/Health Sciences Guidelines

 - The proposal must not overlap with any existing sponsored projects within the Touro System.

 - Faculty may participate in only one proposal per application cycle.

 - Proposals that have previously been submitted to an extramural funding source for the same or a closely related project are not eligible for Seed Funding Grant awards.

-- Applications will be reviewed by an internal review panel comprised of investigators who have active research programs and grant review experience at the national level (e.g. NIH or AHA).
+- Applications will be reviewed by an internal review panel comprised of investigators who have active research programs and grant review experience at the national level (e.g. NIH, NSF, AHA, etc.).
 Composition of the review panel may vary for each submission deadline so as to ensure appropriate content expertise.

-- Applications may request up to $75,000 for a project period of no more than one year.
-Awards are anticipated to start on July 1, 2018.
+- Applications may request up to $50,000 for a project period of no more than one year.
+Awards are anticipated to start on: June 19th, 2023.